Political uniform

 A number of political movements have involved their members wearing uniforms, typically as a way of showing their identity in marches and demonstrations.
 The wearing of political uniforms has tended to be associated with radical political beliefs, typically at the far-right or far-left of politics, and can be used to imply a paramilitary type of organization.

 A number of countries have legislation banning the wearing of political uniforms.

-In Germany, political uniforms are forbidden.
+In Germany, political uniforms have been forbidden since the end of the Nazi regime.
 Political uniforms were forbidden in Sweden during the period 1933–2002.
 The law existed to prevent Nazi groups from wearing uniforms.
 In the United Kingdom, the Public Order Act 1936, passed to control extremist political movements in the 1930s such as the British Union of Fascists, banned the wearing of political uniforms during marches.
 Attempts to legislate against the wearing of political uniform were difficult to implement, due to problems with defining what constitutes political uniform, but also in determining which groups were a threat to public order.
-Though this has rarely arisen in recent decades, in January 2015 the Leader of Britain First Paul Golding was convicted for wearing a political uniform.
-Later in November 2016 the deputy leader of Britain First Jayda Fransen was convicted for wearing a political uniform.
+Though this has rarely arisen in recent decades, in January 2015 Paul Golding, the leader of Britain First, was convicted for wearing a political uniform.
+Later in November 2016 the party's deputy leader Jayda Fransen was also convicted for wearing a political uniform.